 - Newton-Conover City Schools (updated Sept.
 3): Required.

 - Richmond County Schools: Masks required.

 - Stanly County Schools (updated Oct.
-6): Masks required.
+25): Masks optional.

 - Watauga County (updated Aug.
 9): Watauga County Board of Education changed its previous optional mask requirement and has unanimously voted to require masks in schools.